hoshikawa2/python_redaction/README.md

 ![img_2.png](images/img_2.png)

-This code has more logical complexity:
+This is the part of code has more logical complexity:

 ![img.png](images/repl_value3.png)